 Ok, so maybe you have read all the way down here, and you agree with me that you need to take care of yourself.
 Where the heck are you going to find the time, though?

 As a mom, it can be a challenge to get a huge block of uninterrupted time to attend to yourself.
 Heck, I can’t even poop in peace most days.
 What is available to most of us, though, are ten minutes here and there where we can check back in with ourselves.

 We need to have a plan for these little blocks of time when we do get them.
 (This way we won’t follow our automatic defaults that usually include habits like watching TV or scrolling Instagram on our phones).

 We also have to shift our priorities to remember that we deserve to take these little ten-minute blocks for ourselves.
 We need to have a spot on the to-do list.
 (And that our spot should be near the top–ahead of stuff like dishes and laundry).

-Do you agree with me that you deserve a spot on the list?
-Try my Seven Day No Time, No Money Self Care Challenge.
+Do you agree with me that you deserve a spot on your to-do list?
+Try my FREE Seven Day No Time, No Money Self Care Challenge.
 I’ll send you ideas every day for ways to show yourself a little love.
 All the ideas can be completed in less than ten minutes, and all of them can be done with stuff you already have in the house.
-Join us!
+Click here to sign up!